pedropark99/ggfunnel/README.md

 ## A basic example of use

-The main functionality of the package is available at the `ggfunnel::funnel()` function.
+The main functionality of the package is available trough the `ggfunnel::funnel()` function.
 It is responsible for producing the plot, and you usually define 3 arguments in this function, which are:

 - `data`: the data.frame with the data you want to use in the plot;
 - `values`: the column name where are the values you want to display in your funnel chart.
 In other words, the numerical data that you want to visualize in the chart;
 - `levels`: the column name with the "levels" (or the "groups") you want to display in your funnel chart.
 In other words, the categorical data that identifies each level in the funnel;

-Lets take the `ggfunnel::aggregates` data.frame as an example:
+In the example below, we are using the `ggfunnel::aggregates` data.frame to build a basic funnel chart:

 ```r
 ggfunnel::aggregates